ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 There are two topological scenarios in which TEEP could be deployed:

-1. TAMs are reachable on the Internet, and Agents are on networks that might be behind a firewall, so that communication must be initiated by an Agent.
+1. TAMs are reachable on the Internet, and Agents are on networks that might be behind a firewall or stateful NAT, so that communication must be initiated by an Agent.
    Thus, the Agent has an HTTP Client and the TAM has an HTTP Server.

-2. Agents are reachable on the Internet, and TAMs are on networks that might be behind a firewall, so that communication must be initiated by a TAM.
+2. Agents are reachable on the Internet, and TAMs are on networks that might be behind a firewall or stateful NAT, so that communication must be initiated by a TAM.
    Thus, the Agent has an HTTP Server and the TAM has an HTTP Client.

 The remainder of this document focuses primarily on the first scenario as depicted